Gospel of Thomas: Parallel with Paul

-Late camp
+Argument for late composition

 The late camp dates Thomas some time after 100 AD, generally in the early second century.
 They generally believe that although the text was composed around the mid-second century, it contains earlier sayings such as those originally found in the New Testament gospels of which Thomas was in some sense dependent in addition to inauthentic and possibly authentic independent sayings not found in any other extant text.
 J. R. Porter dates Thomas much later, to the mid-third century.

 Dependence on the New Testament

 Several scholars have argued that the sayings in Thomas reflect conflations and harmonisations dependent on the canonical gospels.
 For example, saying 10 and 16 appear to contain a redacted harmonisation of Luke 12:49, 12:51–52 and Matthew 10:34–35.
 In this case it has been suggested that the dependence is best explained by the author of Thomas making use of an earlier harmonised oral tradition based on Matthew and Luke.
 Biblical scholar Craig A. Evans also subscribes to this view and notes that "Over half of the New Testament writings are quoted, paralleled, or alluded to in Thomas...
-I'm not aware of a Christian writing prior to AD 150 that references this much of the New Testament."
+I'm not aware of a Christian writing prior to 150 AD that references this much of the New Testament."
+Mark Goodacre also argues that Thomas is dependent on the Synoptics.